SonarSource/slang/README.md

     git submodule update --init its/sources

-Then activate the Integration Tests using the 'its' property:
+Then build and run the Integration Tests using the `its` property:

-    ./gradlew test -Pits --info --no-daemon -Dsonar.runtimeVersion=7.1
+    ./gradlew build -Pits --info --no-daemon -Dsonar.runtimeVersion=7.4

 ## License headers

 When adding a new source file, you will need to add license headers.
 Instead of copy-pasting blocks, the following command line can be used:

-    mvn license:format
+    ./gradlew licenseFormat